WELCOME TO ALLIED COMMAND TRANSFORMATION

 The Academic Outreach Function is Allied Command Transformation’s portal to Youth, Academia and the Think Tank community.

-The Strategic Issues and Engagement Branch is responsible for the establishment of cooperative relationships, as well as coordinating the Command’s engagements with academic institutions.
+The Strategic Management and Communications Branch is responsible for the establishment of cooperative relationships, as well as coordinating the Command’s engagements with academic institutions.

 All related activities are designed to improve Allied Command Transformation’s Academic network for the mutual benefit of the Command and its partners.

-Currently, Allied Command Transformation’s Academic Outreach Function is based on three pillars:
+Currently, Allied Command Transformation’s Academic Outreach Function is based on these pillars:

 NATO Model Events aim to introduce university students (graduate and post-graduate) to the workings of NATO through preparation for and participation in a dynamic decision-making simulation of a North Atlantic Council session.
 By acting as Ambassadors, students are engaged in diplomatic discussions that resemble those at NATO.
 Representatives from Allied Command Transformation chair the North Atlantic Council session by acting as the Secretary General and Chair of the Military Committee.